-Groundwater levels were manually measured several times from the onsite monitoring wells (nine events) and the multi-level drive-point piezometer (six events) between July 2018 and June 2020.
+Groundwater levels were manually measured several times from the onsite monitoring wells between July 2018 and June 2020, and between January 2022 and April 2022.
 The groundwater level measurements were recorded in metres to the nearest 0.01 m using a battery-operated water level indicator.
 Manual groundwater level measurements were used to verify data recorded by the Leveloggers.
 Manual water levels collected from the monitoring wells and drive-point piezometer are presented in Tables 2 and 3, respectively.
 Hydrographs presenting both the automatic and manually measured groundwater level data are provided in Figures 9 and 10.